Shihezi

+Shihezi is the headquarter of the 8th Division of Xinjiang Production and Construction Corps and currently administered by the 8th Division.
+The city implemented the "division and city integration" (师市合一, shī shì héyī) management system, it shares the same leader group with the 8th Division.

 History

 In 1951, General Wang Zhen decided to build a new base for the People's Liberation Army and selected the location of current Shihezi.
 Zhao Xiguang (赵锡光) took charge in the development of the city, and established the Xinjiang Production and Construction Corps in 1954.

 Quasimilitary-structured farms surrounding Shihezi fueled the development of the city by producing materials for the factories that have been the economic drivers of the city.
 In 1974, Shihezi became a city.

+Administrative divisions

+Shihezi contains 5 subdistricts, 2 towns, and a township-equivalent region:

 Demographics

 Economy

 Nowadays textile and food industries are the most important in Shihezi.
 The railway to Wusu and Ürümqi skirts the city, while a United Nations economic development project provided a high-quality highway system for the city.
 The textile industry is the primary employer, although the international trade environment on textiles has brought in fluctuations in employment.
 As a hub to surrounding farms, the city's destiny is currently tied with theirs.
 Sugar beets are cultivated near Shihezi.
 Cultivation of cotton in the farms was accelerated in the 1990s and now dominates the economy.

 Shihezi is also home to a polysilicon factory of Daqo New Energy Corp., one of the largest polysilicon producers in the world.